 I tried embroidery a few weeks ago and while loving the results, I find the process too slow and tedious for my taste.
 So it's not something I would do regularly but only when I see or think of some cool ideas that I want to realize.

-The t-shirt that I used for my project was not the classic cotton t-shirt (that would have been way too easy) but it’s a very thin an stretchy cotton-polyester t-shirt.
+The t-shirt that I used for my project was not the classic cotton t-shirt (that would have been way too easy) but it's a very thin and stretchy cotton-polyester t-shirt.
 It was very difficult to work with but the result is surprisingly good.
-Anyway I would absolutely suggest you to use a 100% cotton t-shirt which is more firm and way easier to embroider.
+Anyway, I would absolutely suggest you use a 100% cotton t-shirt which is more firm and way easier to embroider.

-Yes, you can embroider any text you want but I would take in consideration a few things:
+Yes, you can embroider any text you want but I would take into consideration a few things:

-- Text size and font: Use fairly simple fonts, the more swirly and fancy they are, the more difficult it will be to embroider and to read afterwards.
-Same is for the size.
-I suggest the letters to be at least 1.5-2 cm (1/2 inch) big to be easy to embroider and also easy to read.
-You can use a thin floss and embroider super tiny text, but what’s the point if people can’t read it?
+- Text size and font: Use fairly simple fonts, the more swirly and fancy they are, the more difficult it will be to embroider and to read afterward.
+The same is for the size.
+I suggest the letters be at least 1.5-2 cm (½ inch) big to be easy to embroider and also easy to read.
+You can use a thin floss and embroider super tiny text, but what's the point if people can't read it?

 Step 1: Get the measurements

 Take your hoop and measure the diameter (a straight line from side to side) to know how big your text can be.
 Take off about 2.5 cm (1 inch) from the diameter as it's difficult to embroider near the wooden frame.

 I used an 18 cm (7 in.) hoop and my text was 15.5 x 9 cm (6.1 x 3.5 in.) so the max length was exactly 2.5 cm (1 inch) off the diameter of the hoop.

 Step 2: Write and print the text

 On a Word document make a square shape with the max size you can use (use the page ruler or fix the size from the shape format).
 Write your text in your preferred font.